shanice-l/st-cubism/README.md

 ### Methods

-We show the code of ST-cubsim in this repo, and our compared methods DANN, JAN, CDAN, TA3N, and GINs.
+We show the code of ST-cubsim in this repo, and our compared methods DANN, JAN, CDAN, TA3N, BSP, and GINs.

 ### Paired action categories